-The sweet spot for Chromebooks falls between $200 and $500.
-While entry-level fare will get you a computing device for basic browsing and media consumption, the Chromebooks priced over $400 are better options for those who need to be productive.
-The 2018 Pixelbook remains a lonely member of the Over-$1,000 Chromebook Club.
+The sweet spot for basic Chromebooks falls between $200 and $400.
+While entry-level fare will get you a computing device for simple browsing and media consumption, the Chromebooks priced between $400 and $600 are better options for those who need to be productive or simply want more from their machine.
+Mid-range laptops generally offer richer displays, better battery life, and more appealing designs.
 That’s what makes the Pixelbook Go so perplexing.
-The device slots in between the middle and high-end of the market for Chromebooks, where it might have a hard time competing with the devices that cost less.
+The device’s pricing starts just above the middle of the market and ranges way up into the ultra high-end, where it might have a hard time competing with devices that cost less.

-Rather than go head-to-head with the rugged, economical models available to students, the Pixelbook Go tempts users seeking an experience that’s a cut above.
+Rather than go head-to-head with the rugged, economical models available to students or even the convertible prosumer crowd, the Pixelbook Go tempts users seeking a refined experience that’s a cut above.
 Let’s see if Google delivers.

 - 311 x 206.3 x 13.4mm

 - Painted magnesium